Happy Thanksgiving! This prior post remains as relevant today as when it was originally posted. Have a great 2025!

 Mid-November, the fall season, a metaphor for retirees and late-stage professional athletes, and the beginning of hope for Dallas Cowboys fans unlikely to be realized as their team attempts to make the Super Bowl after 27 years of futility.
 It is Thanksgiving week, the shopping season, and that time in the semester when my students study investments, common investment strategies, asset allocation, and the evidence that actively managed mutual funds are not worth the expense structure imposed by their management teams.

-My SMU audience is in their spring season.
+My SMU audience is in its spring season.
 Many are eager to learn; most think a university education is a path to a better job because it is.
-Depends on the talent and drive of the student, but on average, college grads are compensated better than the less educated cohort.
+It depends on the talent and drive of the student, but on average, college grads are compensated better than the less educated cohort.
 Preston Taylor knows.
 In his case, more education had expected benefits that exceeded expected costs.

 Whatever the household’s life cycle season, if one or both members become a new hire, they may get a surprise from the HR department.
 Their employer may offer a defined contribution plan (401(k), 403(b), or thrift savings) that includes an employer match indicated by a phrase similar to the following: